elastic/aeroelastic/README.md

 Building support for

 - [x] drag and drop
-- [ ] rotation, resize
+- [x] Z rotation, resize
-- [x] snap to grid
+- [x] snap to grid (temporarily removed - to be generalized for 3D)
-- [x] implicit snap lines to match other shapes horizontally or vertically
+- [x] implicit snap lines to match other shapes horizontally or vertically  (temporarily removed - to be generalized for 3D)
 - [ ] distribution, eg. space selected shapes evenly
 - [ ] anchoring, ie. anchor the shapes at their left/center/right, top/middle/bottom or corner points
 - [ ] alignment, eg. common left/center/right, top/middle/bottom adjustment relative to the same horizontal or vertical guide line